Share this post with another homeschool mom!

 How much money comes in an ESA?

-This is how scholarship applications will be prioritized in 2025-2026 and going forward:
+This is how scholarship applications were prioritized beginning in 2025-2026 and going forward:

 Please note, the state pays the funds into accounts on a quarterly schedule.
 For instance, if you’re awarded $8000, then the account will receive $2000 each quarter.